eugene-matvejev/symfony-battleship/README.md

 # Battleship Game API
 ##### THIS IS SPARE TIME PROJECT, WORK IN PROGRESS!
 HIGHLY EXPERIMENTAL!!!
 #### project purpose:
- * try out "cutting edge" technologies and approaches such as PHP7, SF3, ES6 and Continuous Integration/Deployment
+ * try out "cutting edge" technologies and approaches such as PHP7, SF3, ES6 and Continuous Integration|Deployment
  * simulate database loading e.g. up to 500 transactions per request
  * deliver preview about my technical knowledge before the job interview

 #### game cheat-code:
-* purpose: make manual testing easier (as the project is far from final stage, I keep polishing it)
+_purpose: easier manual testing_
- * AI player have only one ship, which is one-cell ship which is located at __B2__ cell
+* AI player have only one ship, which is one-cell ship which and located at __B2__ cell
  * if you will hit __B2__ cell - you will win

 #### future plans:
  * deliver back-end as RESTful API using SF3, PHP7, Doctrine2 with various database engines support